tzbodula/SpaceGame/README.md

 # SpaceGame
-Project for ITCS-4230/5230
+Project for ITCS-4230/5230: Introduction to Game Design & Development

-<"When the galaxy is suddenly attacked by intergalactic mutated space garbage, society plunges into chaos in search of a solution or face total annihilation.
+When the galaxy is suddenly attacked by intergalactic mutated space garbage, society plunges into chaos in search of a solution or face total annihilation.
 Word soon began to spread among the planets of a legend once thought only to be a fairytale.
-The legend of the Galaxy Defender.">
+The legend of the Galaxy Defender.

 ##  Project conventions
 These conventions exist across the project: